pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 {% endhighlight %}

-Again, I didn't show the whole method, as it is 553 lines long -- too long for this article (lines are wider in the repository, otherwise it would be even longer).
+Again, I don't show the whole method, as it is 553 lines long -- too long for this article (lines are wider in the repository, otherwise it would be even longer).
 This proves that it is really possible to write a very long program for a simple task if you try hard enough.
 How fast does this version run?